ludovic-marquier/AndroMap/README.md

 ```

 ## Marker onClick Event
-The map is executed into the webView environement, so you can't simply implement the View.OnClickListener Interface to handle the click.
+The map is running into the webView environement, so you can't simply implement the View.OnClickListener Interface to handle the click.
 The OnClickMarker is here for you.

 ```java
 //Marker click handle